 As we look at these lines representing more than a decade of pass rates, we see that pass rates for most exam sections have congregated together in the same areas at the same time.
 BEC broke away from the pack at one point and pushed the limits of what’s possible in pass rates.
 Yet, the pass rates for the remaining exam sections rested right around 45-49% for a while there.

 That is until we entered 2018.
 Then we witnessed the amazing happen as 3 pass rates crested the 50% mark in 1 quarter, which was unheard of for the last 16 years.
-We can get a better idea of how exceptional this year’s pass rates have been by looking at the pass rates for each section separately.
+We can get a better idea of how exceptional the pass rates have been by looking at the pass rates for each section separately.

 AUD hasn’t had quite as impressive pass rates as BEC in the last decade.
 Nevertheless, AUD has made a notable effort to compete for first place.
 From 2006-2010, the AUD pass rate was content to settle for second, but in 2011, it almost gave up the fight.
 AUD had the lowest pass rate for several years.
 Yet, especially in the last few quarters, it’s made quite the resurgence.
 AUD is now neck-and-neck with REG, and they’re both creeping up on BEC.